Olympus E-M10 versus Panasonic LX100

-So how do things add up?
+So what is the bottom line?
 Is the Olympus E-M10 better than the Panasonic LX100 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (15.9 vs 12.7MP) with a 12% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (0.7 stops ISO advantage).